 Hello! 👋 My name is Grace Lau.
 I'm a second-generation Asian American, born and raised in Massachusetts, USA.
 I have since found my home in Greater Los Angeles, California where I live with my husband, son, cat, and parents.

 My venture into User Experience began in my high school Chinese language class.
 This was in the late 1990s and my teacher volun-told me to create a website for the Chinese language class.
 Armed with a library book on HTML 4.0 and Notepad, I created my first static website and there was no turning back.
 I was drawn to structural and navigation questions as I built microsites for class.
 Eventually, I developed my first blog before I learned about blogs.
 I realized the importance of site structure and taxonomy before I knew the words for them.

 If you count those high school years, I've been involved with IA and user experience for over 20 years.
 But if you don't, it's still a good half of my life.
-I have been helping non-profits, small business, academic organizations and Fortune 500 corporations to:
+I have been helping non-profits, small businesses, and Fortune 500 corporations to:

 My areas of expertise include information architecture, user research, interaction design, metadata and taxonomy.
 I’m a sucker for intranets and taxonomies.
 I’ve worked on desktop, mobile, tablet, and responsive web products.